Chart Color Schemes

 The level of general health in Winston Hills is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Winston Hills shows above-average health outcomes according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
-The prevalence of common health conditions is low among the general population but higher than the national average for older, at-risk cohorts.
+Winston Hills shows better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is low among its general population but higher than the national average among older, at-risk cohorts.

-Approximately 57% (~7,037 people) of Winston Hills' total population has private health cover, compared to Greater Sydney's 59.9%.
-The most prevalent medical conditions are arthritis and asthma, affecting 7.7 and 6.9% of residents respectively.
-70.8% of residents claim to be completely free from medical ailments, compared to 74.6% across Greater Sydney.
+Approximately 57% (~7,037 people) have private health cover, compared to Greater Sydney's 59.9%.
+The most prevalent medical conditions are arthritis (7.7%) and asthma (6.9%).
+About 70.8% of residents report no medical ailments, lower than Greater Sydney's 74.6%.
 Working-age residents have low chronic condition prevalence.
-Winston Hills has 20.8% (2,549 people) of its population aged 65 and over, higher than Greater Sydney's 15.4%, but lower nationally when considering the broader population.
+Winston Hills has 20.9% (2,561 people) aged 65 and over, higher than Greater Sydney's 15.4%, but ranks lower nationally compared to the broader population.

 Frequently Asked Questions - Health